 By Liana B. Baker and Greg Roumeliotis

-The sale would include the business formerly known as MCI, which provides landline and Internet services for large business customers, as well as Terremark, its data center unit, the people said this week.
+The sale would include the business formerly known as MCI, which provides landline and Internet services for large business customers, as well as Terremark, its data centre unit, the people said this week.

-The businesses have struggled to keep up with advances in cloud computing, and face fierce price competition from players such as Alphabet Inc and Amazon.com Inc.
+The businesses have struggled to keep up with advances in cloud computing, and face fierce price competition from players such as Alphabet Inc (GOOGL.O) and Amazon.com Inc (AMZN.O).

 Verizon's enterprise assets might not be easy to separate and any potential buyer would likely have to sign commercial agreements with the company, some of the people said.
 Verizon is still considering how some of these asset sales could best be structured and no deal is imminent, the people added.

-Citigroup Inc has been advising Verizon on the possible sale of the assets, which have estimated annual earnings before interest, taxes, depreciation and amortization of around $2 billion, the people added.
+Citigroup Inc (C.N) has been advising Verizon on the possible sale of the assets, which have estimated annual earnings before interest, taxes, depreciation and amortisation of around $2 billion, the people added.

 The sources asked not to be identified because the matter is confidential.
 Verizon, CenturyLink and Citigroup declined to comment.